 If someone showed me this picture a year ago and asked me where and when I thought it was taken, the last place I would say would be Italy at the end of October…

 The downside?
-Yes, there will be apartments with shutters on the windows and restaurants closed, streets that would be bustling at the height of summer are now resembling a bit of a bleak deserted alley.
+Yes, there will be apartments with shutters on the windows and restaurants closed.
+Streets that would be bustling at the height of summer are now resembling a bit of a bleak deserted alley.
 However, for the beauty of natures breathtaking views during the day, as I watch my family play in paradise, on our own secluded beach, it’s a small price to pay.
 I’m not here to walk around the town at night with my family, I’m here to make memories and this part of the world is simply stunning when it’s only you to explore it.

 Hiring a car is an absolute MUST – as is getting fully comp insurance – it’s the one way you get to explore the coastline, stopping whenever a view takes your fancy.
-Throughout our trip, we regularly went off the beaten track as our curiosity got the better of us and each time we battled our way down the path – probably through private property – at the end, was a beautiful view of the landscape or another beach we could have all to ourselves.
+Throughout our trip, we regularly went off the beaten track as our curiosity got the better of us and each time we battled our way down the path – probably through private property – at the end, was a beautiful view of the landscape.
+Or another beach we could have all to ourselves.

 Every day was an adventure where you knew there was a treat at the end of it.

-Every house wine we sampled was light and refreshing and the people are friendly and welcoming.
+Every house wine we sampled was light and refreshing.
+Plus, the people are friendly and welcoming.
 We spoke to a few locals while travelling and were told that the streets are unrecognisable in the summer as flocks of people shuffle around as if in the heart of London.
 It seems hard to believe such a tranquil place transforms so dramatically within two weeks of being ‘in-season’ to ‘out-of-season’.

 Capo Testa is breathtaking.
 The views are incredible and while we didn’t embark on ambitious hiking with a little one in tow, we certainly did wander up and down, high and low and the views and secret coves we found were incredible.
-We stumbled across many who trekked and they were beaming at their experience as we sipped Mojito’s looking down at what can only be explained as natural beauty!
+We stumbled across many who trekked and they were beaming at their experience as we sipped Mojito’s looking down at what can only be described as natural beauty!
 The rugged rock formations and views of the tranquil azure sea make this place one of my favourite places on earth.

 There is so much to do in this part of Sardinia.
-Young, old, Adventurous, or up for chilling.
+Young, old, adventurous, or up for chilling.
 But there is one thing for sure.
 You need to see Sardinia.
-It’s calling you….
+It’s calling you.